MazeMap/Leaflet.TileLayer.PouchDBCached/README.md

 Options available are as follows:

+* `dbName`: name of the pouchDB the cached tiles are stored in.
+Defaults to 'offline-tiles'.
 * `useCache`: set to true in order to enable the cache.
 This option must be set at initialization time.
 * `saveToCache`: Whether to save new tiles to the cache or not.
 Defaults to true.
 * `useOnlyCache`: Whether to fetch tiles from the network or not.
 Defaults to false.